cloudmesh-community/sp19-222-92/project-report/report.md

 # Analysis of soccer data with kmeans

-:warning: in review

-:o: your .bib is full where are the intext citations ?????
-You shouldnt have a bib entry unless it is cited in text.
-This is easy just use @tag-name.

-:wave: increase tickmarks in plts so we can distinguish them, they are at this time unreadable

-:wave: This paper is very difficult to read due to its dense descriptions that do not explain things at times as easy as it could be.
-For example the explanation of tehe kmeans couold be simplified if you describe it in mathematical terms.
-But instead you do this at the end, confusing the reader

-:wave: add your images and references

 | Jesus Badillo, Xandria McDowell, Ben Yeagley
 | jebadi@iu.edu, xmcdowel@iu.edu, byeagley@indiana.edu
 | Indiana University, Example University